-The Neighbourhood Plan was prepared by volunteers, residents and Cranleigh Parish Council.
-The policies contained within it result from surveys and consultations with the community and are available via the Parish Council's website www.cranleigh-pc.gov.uk.
+The Neighbourhood Plan was prepared by volunteers, residents and Cranleigh Parish Council in consultation with other stakeholders.
+The policies contained within it result from surveys, and consultations with the community, together with published reports and further background information, all of which are available via the Parish Council's website www.cranleigh-pc.gov.uk.